 Recreational scuba diving is not authorized in Spring Lake.
 Aquarena is an environmentally sensitive area and was declared a critical habitat in 1980.
 Home to eight federally listed endangered species, Spring Lake is governed by the rules and regulations of the Endangered Species Act of 1973.
 Spring Lake is also governed by the Antiquities Code of Texas since it is registered as an archaeological site.
 For the reasons listed above, recreational scuba diving in Spring Lake is not permitted.
-However, researchers and volunteers that successfully complete the Diving for Science course will be authorized to scuba dive in Spring Lake for the purposes of program objectives.
+However, researchers and volunteers that successfully complete the Spring Lake Dive Authorization Course (DAC) will be authorized to scuba dive in Spring Lake for the purposes of program objectives.

-In short, the Diving for Science course is an authorization course specifically for diving in Spring Lake.
-The Diving for Science program was designed to protect and preserve the abundant natural, historical, and cultural resources found in Spring Lake’s aquatic environment.
+In short, the Spring Lake Dive Authorization Course (DAC) is a class specifically for diving in Spring Lake.
+The DAC program was designed to protect and preserve the abundant natural, historical, and cultural resources found in Spring Lake’s aquatic environment.
 Additionally, the program establishes protocols and ensures that research objectives are met while diving in a safe manner.
-Once completed, the Diving for Science program provides countless opportunities for researchers and volunteers to scuba dive in Spring Lake in support of program objectives.
+Once completed, the DAC program provides countless opportunities for researchers and volunteers to scuba dive in Spring Lake in support of program objectives.

 Common tasks or objectives might include underwater gardening, removing exotic plants, planting native plants, cleaning glass on the bottom of boats, assisting researchers, etc.

-To participate in the course, one must hold an open water scuba certification by a nationally recognized agency.
-Participants will also need to bring their own scuba equipment.
+To participate in the DAC, one must hold an open water scuba certification by a nationally recognized agency (NAUI, PADI, SSI, GUE, YMCA, etc.).
+A minimum of 20 logged dives are also required.
+Participants will need to bring their own scuba equipment, including tanks and weights.

-In order to stay current, Diving for Science volunteers need to conduct a minimum of two dives annually.
+In order to stay current, Diving for Science or DAC volunteers need to conduct a minimum of two dives annually.

-After completing the Diving for Science course, volunteers and researchers alike may participate in any of the following courses: Underwater Naturalist, Underwater Archaeology, Photography and Videography and Documentary Film Making.
+After completing the DAC, volunteers and researchers alike may participate in any of the following courses: Underwater Naturalist, Underwater Archaeology, Photography and Videography and Documentary Film Making.
 Click here for a full description of each class.

 The purpose of the Habitat Restoration Project is to restore both aquatic and terrestrial habitats on the peninsula and in Spring Lake to a more natural setting.
 Basically, this means that old structures from Aquarena Springs Theme Park will be removed.
 The ground breaking ceremony was on September 21, 2011 and the Corps of Engineers started construction soon after.
-Steady progress has been made since September 2011.
-For up-to-date information on the project, follow the progress here.
+The Habitat Conservation Project is now complete.